karlgluck/tcltools/README.md

 [forsearch](./1.0/src/tclx.tcl)
 -------------------------------

-The 'forsearch' construct allows you to express a common functional idea:  look through each element in a list until an element meeting some requirements is found, then break.
+The `forsearch` construct allows you to express a common functional idea:  look through each element in a list until an element meeting some requirements is found, then break.
 If no element is found, execute some code.

 ```tcl
 forsearch line $lines {